sakuli/Docs/content/enterprise_features/sakuli-dashboard-k8s.md

  --from-literal="SAKULI_LICENSE_KEY=${SAKULI_LICENSE_KEY}"
 {{</highlight>}}

-The following config template is ready to use to configure and deploy your Sakuli dashboard.
-Just copy and save the dashboard template bellow as `dashboard-template.yml`.
+The following ready-to-use template will configure a Sakuli Dashboard and deploy it to your cluster Just copy and save the dashboard template below as `dashboard-template.yml`.
 Furthermore, add your dashboard, action, cluster and cronjob configurations listed under ConfigMap as well as the image tag.

 {{<highlight yaml>}}